Hacker-jh/Karaoke-System/README.md

 # Karaoke-System
-A Spring Project Based On Oracle.
+A Java Application With Spring, Spring MVC, Mybatis, and Oracle ...